Skip to Content

 • Organic vegetable oils (soy, sunflower, coconut) are a healthier and more eco-friendly alternative to palm oil.
 In addition, they provide the formula with fat and calories, which are essential to help your baby feel full and active.

-Unlike some of the HiPP formulas, we’ll discuss shortly, Bobbie does not contain any prebiotics or probiotics.
-If you feel like your baby needs them, though, you can always add them individually to their diet.
+Unlike some of the HiPP formulas, Bobbie does not contain any prebiotics or probiotics.
+According to their team, they have tried to keep their recipe really simple on purpose.
+If you feel like your baby needs them, though, you can always talk to your pediatrician about adding them separately as a supplement.

 Taste and Smell